 Funding gap: CASA estimates that the funding gap to implement the Compact is \$2.5 billion per year over the next 15 years.
 CASA proposes to meet \$1.5 billion of this deficit with regional and local self-help measures.
 The remainder would be funded from additional state and federal sources.
+Any regional impositions that duplicate similar local impositions shall be reduced proportionally.

-Potential sources: new revenue could be raised through fees or taxes.
-In principle, new revenue would be raised from a range of sources to spread the responsibility.
+Potential sources: New revenue could be raised through fees or taxes.
+In principle, new revenue would be raised from a range of sources to spread the responsibility among different sectors of the economy.
 These sources may include property owners, developers, employers, local governments and taxpayers.
+CASA also recommends exploring with other stakeholders whether a 'mega measure' involving transportation and housing could be pursued.
 The Compact identifies a menu of options (for further details see Figure 9):